University of Wisconsin–Madison

 All new programs must be reviewed and approved by the International Academic Programs Faculty Advisory Committee (FAC).
 The proposal follows a standard outline that includes the key characteristics and rationale for the new program.
 This is the final step for program approval*.

-The letter should state how the program support’s the department’s academic mission and note all approved UW courses equivalents.
+The letter should state how the program support’s the department’s academic mission and note all approved UW-Madison courses equivalents.
 The letter should be on department/college letterhead and signed.
-We can provide you with a letter template.
+We can provide you with a template letter.

 Step 6: Program Approval

-After a program proposal is reviewed and approved by the FAC, we will work with you to set up everything that is needed to make the program available to students, including developing the program webpage, application process, marketing materials, and preparation for the first offering of the program.
-Information regarding those steps will be shared with you at that time.
-Your program will have dedicated UW-Madison study abroad staff that will assist you throughout the entire process.
+After a program proposal is reviewed and approved by the FAC, we will work with you to set up everything that is needed to make the program available to students, including program page development, application process, marketing materials, and preparation for the first program offering.
+Information regarding those steps will be shared with you.
+Your program will have dedicated UW-Madison study abroad staff that will assist you through the entire process.